ipaulin/WooCommerce---Country-Based-Payments/readme.txt

 * Fix fatal error when plugin is used with WPML WooCommerce Multilingual

 = 1.2.3.1 =
-* Fix bug in previous release
+* Fix bug with WCML in previous release